Hotel Oakland

-The Oakland Hotel is a historic building in Oakland, California.
-It was built as a luxury hotel by P.J.
-Walker in 1912, with investments from businessmen Francis Marion Smith, Edson Adams and W.W.
-Garthwaite.
+The Hotel Oakland is a historic Renaissance Revival style building in Oakland, California.
+It was built as a luxury hotel in 1912.
 From 1943 to 1963, it was a hospital for the United States Army and the United States Department of Veterans Affairs.
-It was subsequently unoccupied until 1978, when it reopened as a retirement home.
+It was subsequently unoccupied until 1981, when it reopened as Hotel Oakland Village, a retirement home.

-The building was designed in the Renaissance Revival style by architect Henry Janeway Hardenbergh.
 It has been listed on the National Register of Historic Places since September 4, 1979.

-Significance

-The architectural and historical significance of the Oakland Hotel is notable, as it played a key role in local commerce.
-Its ground-floor public rooms are richly adorned in the grand hotel style, unique to Oakland and among the city's most exquisite interior spaces.
-Designed by Bliss and Faville, a renowned San Francisco firm known for prominent buildings like the St. Francis Hotel and the Bank of California, the Oakland Hotel is distinguished by its U-shaped design, allowing all rooms to have street views and ample natural light due to occupying an entire city block.

-Between 1912 and 1943, the Oakland Hotel was the leading lodging establishment in the city and one of the most distinguished in the San Francisco Bay Area.
-It played a crucial role in the city's commercial expansion and progress.
+History

-The proposal for the hotel dates back to 1906, prompted by the San Francisco earthquake and fire, which redirected much of the city's commerce to Oakland.
+The proposal for the Hotel Oakland dates to 1906, prompted by the San Francisco earthquake and fire, which redirected much of the city's commerce to Oakland.
 This shift presented an opportunity for Oakland's business community, which aimed to position the city as a strong competitor to San Francisco.
-A grand hotel was deemed crucial for this goal to host important visitors and conventions in impressive surroundings.
+A grand hotel was deemed crucial for this goal, in order to host visitors and conventions.

 The Oakland Hotel Company was established in September 1906, with initial funding through $750,000 in stock and bonds, later increased to $3,000,000.
 Major investors included business figures like F.M.
 "Borax" Smith, Edson Adams, and W.W.
 Garthwaite, the latter becoming the hotel's company president.
 Retail investors included prominent local businesses such as H.C.
 Capwell Co., Kahn Brothers, Taft and Pennoyer, and Charlie Jurgens.